arongeo/shorturl/README.md

 # shorturl
-an url shortener written in python, im pretty new to this open-source project thing, so please dont expect much
+An url shortener written in python.
+Edit: I'm pretty new to this open-source project thing, so please dont expect much.